 Note: The toxicity of the materials are determined by tests prescribed by the Code of Federal Regulations (CFR.)
 For more information on toxic products and how to evaluate them, go through the CFR’s administration and enforcement regulations on hazardous substances and articles.

-The following information must be printed in English on the label on the immediate package of a hazardous product, as well as any outside wrapping or container that might obscure the label on the package:
+The following information must be printed in English on the label on the immediate package of a hazardous product, as well as any outside wrapping or container that might obscure the label on the package.
+Implementing Label Management software can ensure accurate and consistent printing of this crucial information across various packaging elements.

 You must prominently display all safety information about hazardous products on the label and in a legible type that contrasts with the other printed information.